01-ai/Yi/README.md

 ## Quick start

 Getting up and running with Yi models is simple with multiple choices available.
+If you want more inference refer to the [Cookbook](https://github.com/01-ai/Yi/tree/main/Cookbook)

 ### Choose your path